-To avoid paying top dollar, search for a bakery outlet in your area.
-The savings are always good, and sometimes great:
+One way to avoid paying top dollar is to search for a bakery outlet in your area.
+The savings are always good, and sometimes great.

-- Recently I paid just 50 cents for an 18-count package of “stadium rolls,” high-end buns that turn on-sale turkey burgers into a tasty (and frugal!) supper.
+- I once paid 50 cents for an 18-count package of “stadium rolls” — high-end buns that turned on-sale turkey burgers into a tasty supper.
+Usually they cost a dollar.

-- Every now and then I’ll get Little Debbie snack cakes for just a buck a box, as a fun treat for my great-nephews.
-Or, yeah, a bag of chocolate doughnuts (50 cents) as a treat for the grownups.
+- Every now and then, I’ll get Little Debbie snack cakes for a buck a box as a fun treat for my great-nephews.

 But isn’t this stuff really old?

-Think of them as “bread thrift stores,” used by bakeries to sell extra items.
-Sometimes that means factory overruns or holiday-themed products (e.g., Christmas cookies or Halloween Tastykakes).
-And yes, it can also mean bread and other products that are approaching their best-by dates.
+Nope.
+Bakeries use outlets to sell extra items.
+Sometimes that means factory overruns or holiday-themed products — Christmas cookies or Halloween Tastykakes, for example.
+It can also mean bread and other products that are approaching their best-by dates.

-Now that I live in Alaska, where food prices are high, the price break really makes a difference.
-We’ve purchased dark rye and pumpernickel as well as 12-grain loaves, and also tortillas, Boboli pizza shells, bagels, hot dog rolls, English muffins, doughnuts and onion rolls.
+We’ve purchased dark rye and pumpernickel as well as 12-grain loaves.
+We’ve also bought Boboli pizza shells, bagels, hot dog rolls, English muffins and onion rolls.

-Note: A local baking company might have its own thrift shop, too, so also do a web search for bread and bakery outlets in your area.
+A local baking company might have its own thrift shop, too, so also do a web search for bread and bakery outlets in your area.

 A few more slice-of-life tips:

-Think ahead.
-If you find your favorite loaves, extend the savings by getting a couple of loaves for the freezer.
+- Think ahead: If you find your favorite bread, extend the savings by buying extra loaves and freezing them.

-Experiment with flavors.
-Not sure you’d like onion rolls or Russian rye?
-It’ll cost only a buck or so to find out.
-(Hint: Varying the breads keeps those brown-bag lunches interesting.)
-Fancier breads like cinnamon-raisin or thick-cut sourdough make great French toast for weekend brunches or too-tired-to-cook-much dinners.
+- Try new flavors: Not sure you’d like onion rolls or Russian rye?
+It’ll cost only a buck or two to find out.

-Keep good rolls in the freezer.
-Those stadium rolls make tuna salad seem more interesting than it actually is (especially if you toast the rolls and add a little relish and chopped hard-cooked egg to the tuna).
-Leftover soup, or even canned soup, becomes a decent meal when served with dinner rolls, especially if they’re brown-and-serve.
-The aroma will trick your belly into thinking you’re livin’ large.
+- Always have your favorite rolls in the freezer.
+Those stadium rolls make tuna salad seem more interesting — especially if you toast the rolls and add a little relish and chopped hard-cooked egg to the tuna.
+Leftover soup, or even canned soup, becomes a decent meal when served with dinner rolls.

-Check sell-by dates.
-Different tag colors mean different days.
-While I’m not above eating bread with two days left on the meter, I always look for loaves with the longest shelf life (even if I plan to freeze them).
+- Check sell-by dates: While I’m not above eating bread with two days left on the meter, I always look for loaves with the longest shelf life, even if I plan to freeze them.

-Look for special deals.
-Some outlets have punch-card systems: Collect enough stamps on your loyalty card and you’ll get free products.
-Huffstetler notes that outlets may further sweeten the deal – “senior stamp day,” “double-punch day” – so be sure to ask.
+- Look for extra savings: For example, some outlets have punch-card systems: Collect enough stamps on your loyalty card and you’ll get free products.